PersoSim/PersoSim/README.md

 PersoSim
 ========

-In this repository we release some usefull information concerning PersoSim.
+In this repository we release some useful information concerning PersoSim.
 Most of the contents are covered by corresponding articles in the [wiki](https://github.com/PersoSim/PersoSim/wiki "PersoSim Wiki").

 Here are some quick links to some highly relevant wiki articles: